Miramax

-Miramax, LLC, also known as Miramax Films, is an American film and television production and distribution company founded on December 19, 1979, by Harvey and Bob Weinstein, and based in Los Angeles, California.
+Miramax, LLC, formerly known as Miramax Films, is an American independent film and television production and distribution company owned by Qatari state-owned beIN Media Group and Paramount Skydance Corporation.
+Based in Los Angeles, California, it was founded in 1979, by brothers Harvey and Bob Weinstein.

-It was a leading producer and distributor of independent films until it became the first company acquired by The Walt Disney Company on June 30, 1993.
-In 2010, Disney sold it to Filmyard Holdings, a joint venture of Colony NorthStar, Tutor-Saliba Corporation, and Qatar Investment Authority.
-In March 2016, the company was sold to the beIN Media Group, which later sold a 49% stake to ViacomCBS (now Paramount Global).
-That sale was completed in April 2020, placing Miramax under the umbrella of its film division, Paramount Pictures.
+Miramax was a leading producer and distributor of independent films until it was acquired by The Walt Disney Company on June 30, 1993.
+In 2010, Disney sold Miramax to Filmyard Holdings, a joint venture of Colony NorthStar, Tutor-Saliba Corporation and Qatar Investment Authority.
+In March 2016, Miramax was sold to beIN Media Group, which later sold a 49% stake to Paramount Skydance Corporation (previously known as ViacomCBS and Paramount Global) on April 3, 2020.